goitacademy/nodejs-homework/homework-05/README.en.md

 }
 ```

-- Create a folder tmp in the root of the project and save the uploaded avatar to it.
+- Create a tmp folder in the root of the project and save the uploaded avatar to it
 - Process the avatar with the [jimp] package (https://www.npmjs.com/package/jimp) and set its dimensions to 250 by 250
-- Move the user's avatar from the tmp folder to the `public/avatars` folder and give it a unique name for the specific user.
+- Move the user's avatar from the tmp folder to the `public/avatars` folder and give it a unique name for the specific user
 - The resulting `URL` `/avatars/<file name with extension>` save in the user's `avatarURL` field

-## Additional task - optional
+## Additional Task - Optional

-### 1. Write unit tests for the login controller (login/signin)
+### 1. Write Unit Tests for the Login Controler (login/signin)

 Using [Jest](https://jestjs.io/ru/docs/getting-started)

-- response must have status code 200
+- Response must have status code 200
-- the token must be returned in the response
+- The token must be returned in the response
-- the response should return a `user` object with 2 fields `email` and `subscription`, having the data type `String`
+- The response should return a `user` object with 2 fields `email` and `subscription`, having the data type `String`